Bridge projects

 Verified Voting Protocols and Blockchains

-Building an internet voting system is not easy: The design of new cryptographic protocols is error-prone, and public trust in the elected body is easily threatened.
-Together with an industrial partner, this project aims to improve the security and quality of the internet voting system and influence regulation on minimum quality requirements for blockchains.
+There is constant interest for Internet Voting by election commissions around the world.
+At the same time, there is a need for online voting in blockchain governance.
+However, building an internet voting system is not easy: The design of new cryptographic protocols is error-prone, and public trust in the elected body is easily threatened.
+This project aims to improve the security and quality of the internet voting system and influence regulation on minimum quality requirements for blockchains.

 Read More »